pharaox/carnalitas_x/README.md

 * If owning slaves of a certain faith is a crime, for adherents of this faith:
   * It is not possible to enslave, seize, sell, buy, or gift them for the player.
 The AI will not initiate such interactions at all.
   * The AI will not accept sell, buy, or gift interactions for them.
-  * The AI will be quite willing to free or ransom them.
+  * The AI will be quite willing to free, liberate, demand ransom, or offer ransom for them.
 * If owning slaves of a certain faith is shunned, for adherents of this faith:
   * The AI will be quite unwilling to enslave, seize, sell, buy, or gift them.
   * The AI will be quite unwilling to accept sell, buy, or gift interactions for them.
-  * The AI will be somewhat more willing to free or ransom them.
+  * The AI will be somewhat more willing to free, liberate, demand ransom, or offer ransom for them.
   * Initiating or accepting most interactions (except freeing or ransoming) has a piety cost.

 In addition, owning slaves against religious doctrines leads to yearly [piety loss](#piety-loss-from-slaves).